A Working Man

 A Working Man is a 2025 action thriller film produced and directed by David Ayer, who co-wrote the screenplay with Sylvester Stallone, based on the 2014 novel Levon's Trade by Chuck Dixon.
 It stars Jason Statham, Michael Peña and David Harbour.
 In the film, soldier-turned-construction worker Levon Cade hunts down the human traffickers who kidnapped his employer Joe Garcia's daughter Jenny.

 A Working Man was released in the United States by Amazon MGM Studios and in the United Kingdom by Warner Bros.
 Pictures on March 28, 2025.
-The film received mixed reviews from critics and grossed $98 million worldwide against a $40 million budget.
+The film received mixed reviews from critics and grossed $89 million worldwide against a $40 million budget.

 Plot

 Levon Cade, an ex-Royal Marine Commando, works as a construction foreman in Chicago and has a close friendship with the Garcia family – Joe, his wife, Carla and their daughter, Jenny – that runs the company.
-However, he struggles to gain custody of his daughter, Merry, after his wife committed suicide.
-Merry is now living with Levon's father-in-law, Jordan Roth, who refused to let him see Merry when he was deployed.
+He suffers from PTSD and struggles to gain custody of his daughter, Merry, after his wife committed suicide.
+Merry is now living with Levon's wealthy father-in-law, Jordan Roth, with whom Levon has a rocky relationship after the death of his wife, Jordan's daughter.

 One night, while Jenny is out with friends, she is kidnapped by Russian traffickers Viper and Artemis.
-Joe and Carla report their missing daughter to the police, but they are unable to find any leads to Jenny.
-Desperate, the parents offer Levon a sum of money to help them find their daughter, but Levon refuses, citing that he wants to move on from his military life.
-Still unsure, Levon consults his old friend, Gunny Lefferty, a blind ex-Marine Raider, who suggests doing what is right for the Garcia family, so Levon agrees to bring her back home.
-He tracks Jenny's last location in the bar where she was hanging out with her friends.
-He follows the bartender, Johnny, back to his home and interrogates him before two more thugs arrive.
-Levon kills all three of them and learns that Johnny and the thugs are working for the Bratva, a Russian mafia crime syndicate with Symon Kharchenko as the enforcer.
+Joe and Carla report their missing daughter to the police, but they are unable to find any leads.
+Desperate, the parents offer Levon money to find Jenny, knowing his military past, but Levon refuses, wanting to move on from that.
+Unsure, he consults his old friend, Gunny Lefferty, a blind ex-Marine Raider, who suggests doing what is right, so Levon agrees to bring Jenny home.
+He tracks Jenny's last location at a bar, follows the bartender, Johnny, and interrogates him before two more thugs arrive.
+Levon kills them all and learns that all three were working for the Bratva, a Russian mafia crime syndicate with Symon Kharchenko as enforcer.

-Symon's high-ranking captain, Wolo Kolisnyk, discovers the carnage and has a clean-up crew remove the evidence, but Levon follows him to his private estate where he interrogates Wolo before drowning him in his private pool.
-Symon learns of Levon's activities and sends his sons Danya and Vanko to kill Levon.
+Symon's captain, Wolo Kolisnyk, discovers the carnage and has a clean-up crew remove the evidence, but Levon follows him to his private estate, where he interrogates him before drowning him in his pool.
+Symon sends his sons Danya and Vanko to kill Levon.